bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 # Tax Properties for Products

 Tax properties are ...
-They allow you merchants to receive more accurate tax calculations for a shopper's cart by factoring in ...
+They allow merchants and shoppers to receive more accurate tax calculations from third-party tax providers by factoring in ...

 The tax properties feature will allow you to:
+-Add tax property fields that are specific to a tax provider (have **variable** inputs for tax calculations)
--Add tax properties to **products**.
-Unlike tax codes, you can add **multiple** tax properties to a single product -Add tax property fields that vary between tax providers (have **variable** inputs to tax calculations)
+-Associate tax properties to **products**.
+Unlike tax codes, you can add **multiple** tax properties to a single product

 ## Tax Properties

+You must first add tax properties from a tax provider to the store.
+The `code` for a tax property must be provided by the tax provider.
+Both `code` and `display_name` are required.

 ### Create Tax Properties